UX Research 101: Establishing your UX research strategy

 Getting started with your team’s UX research strategy

 If you are new to this, building a UX research strategy is not something you can finish within a couple of hours.
-Depending on the situation and the team’s circumstances, you may have to constantly callibrate the objectives for any new UX research project that you conduct.
+Depending on the situation and the team’s circumstances, you may have to constantly calibrate the objectives for any new UX research project that you conduct.
 However, you can establish a starting guideline so that the team can continue to assess the changing needs for research and adapt into what’s best as UX research practices become more mature within the organization.

 Who is your UX research for?